TheVexedGerman/docker-trackma/README.md

 * `-e ACCOUNT_PASSWORD` - Your password of the tracker you will be using
 * `-e ACCOUNT_API` - The abbreviation of the tracker you will be using (anilist|kitsu|mal|shikimori|vndb)
 * `-e TZ` - Timezone Trackma will run in
+* `-p x:5000` - The port the authentication portal is accessible on.
 * Trackma configurations can be overriden by setting container environment variables:
     * Simple set the configuration you want to configure using `-e EXAMPLE=value` uppercasing the configuration key
     * For example using `-e SEARCHDIR="/mymedia/videos"` will change the directory Trackma scans for video files